CLI One-Liners for Quick Audits

 How do I verify bot legitimacy before filtering traffic?

-Cross-reference the requesting IP against official search engine IP ranges using reverse DNS lookups (dig -x) and validate forward DNS resolution to prevent spoofed user-agent traffic.
+Cross-reference the requesting IP against official search-engine IP ranges using reverse DNS lookups (dig -x <IP>) and validate that forward DNS resolution matches the declared hostname.
+The full procedure is covered in identifying search engine bots in server logs.

 When should I transition from CLI one-liners to a full log parsing pipeline?